ga4gh/va-spec/docs/source/spec-components/index.rst

 The VA Specification is comprised of four key components:

-1. :ref:`domain-analysis-model`: A conceptual framework for understanding the processes and participants involved in evidence-based knowledge generation
+1. :ref:`domain-analysis-model: A conceptual framework for understanding the processes and participants involved in evidence-based knowledge generation

    * Provides a foundational terminology and understanding of the domain, and shared perspective from which to approach data creation and modeling tasks